Take extra care when you are handling personal and sensitive data;

 Data Encryption in USB Devices

 There are many USB flash/hard drives embedded with data encryption* function available on the market.
 They are convenient to use and fast in encrypting/decrypting data, but comparatively expensive.
-An alternative is to install free data encryption software e.g. “BitLocker” on your USB device to keep data secure.
+An alternative is to install free data encryption software e.g. “BitLocker-to-Go” on your USB device to keep data secure.